lguertle/MSSQL_project/README.md

 ## Power BI Report

-The final analysis is presented in an interactive **Power BI dashboard**, showcasing KPIs, charts, and trends for better decision-making.
+The final analysis is presented in an interactive **Power BI dashboard**, showcasing charts and sales trends for better decision-making.
+This allows users to quickly identify which products generate higher sales each month.

+For example, the month of February appears to have a lower average sales compared to other months.
+To understand the underlying reason for this phenomenon, we could drill down further into the data by:
+- Comparing regional performance to see if the drop is market-specific
+- Reviewing product categories to identify weaker segments
+- Analyzing promotional campaigns or discounts that might have influenced demand
+- Considering external factors such as seasonality, holidays, or supply chain disruptions

+Such insights help the business adjust strategies, optimize inventory, and plan targeted marketing actions to improve sales performance in future periods.